joshuadavis1990/garden-planner/README.md

 4. `plantrecords`
 5. `plants`

 As shown in the ERD in R6 above, these models are related to one another through foreign keys.
 Each model also has its own attributes and data types, and importantly, each model has an `id` primary key that is able to uniquely identity that table.
+This `id` is a serialised integer.

-A normalisation process was conducted to prevent redundancies or inconsistent dependencies.
+A thorough normalisation process was conducted to prevent redundancies or inconsistent dependencies.
 There are three rules for database normalisation and all of these rules were applied in the development of the database schema:

 1. To satisfy first normal form (1NF), the tables must only contain single or atomic attributes of the same data type, every attribute must be unique, and the order in which data is stored is irrelevant (*First Normal Form*).
 2. To satisfy second normal form (2NF), the table must be in 1NF and be reduced to a single purpose.
 All the columns must directly relate to the primary key of the table (*Description of the database normalization basics*).